BDC Hamburger Icon

 1. Research current market rates.

 The first step is to do your research.
 Search online job boards, view open jobs on competitors’ websites, and read market rate studies to identify what others in your industry are paying for similar positions.
-You can also survey current employees with similar roles within your organization to see their expectations.
+You can also survey current employees with similar roles in your organization to see their expectations.

 When you’re analyzing market rates and determining your compensation management strategy, Roy said to ask yourself the following questions: